NikneyM6647/CountryFinder-1.0/README.md

-Сlean for school/college to draw contour cards.
+only for school/college to draw contour cards.

 Тhe program is purely written on the knee.